valerievossen/hello-world/modelplot.md

 ## Example 1: One coefficient across multiple models

-In this example, we will create a coefficient plot of the Green rating varialbe.
+In this example, we will create a coefficient plot of the Green rating variable.
 This plot visualizes the relationship between the presence of a green rating and the rent of the building.
 The Green rating variable indicates whether a building is rated as green (1 if rated as green and 0 otherwise).

 We will include the regression models (1), (3), and (4) in the models list , as these include the Green rating variable.
 The order of the models in `models2` will determine the order of the variable rows in the plot.